 So, What’s Better: Bitcoin or Gold?

-Neither asset is absolutely better than the other.
+Neither asset class is absolutely better than the other.
 While they are both stores of value, they are about as different as that type of asset can be.
-If you are looking for high returns along with high risk and believe that cryptocurrency will succeed in the long term, Bitcoin is probably better for you.
-If you just want to hold an extremely safe and relatively stable asset that is a debatably effective hedge against inflation, gold is likely better for you.
+If you are looking for an investment strategy with high returns along with high risk and believe that cryptocurrency will succeed in the long term, Bitcoin is probably better for you.
+If you just want to hold an extremely safe and relatively stable asset that is a debatably effective hedge against inflation, gold investment is likely better for you.

 - Exclusive Crypto Airdrops